MAK947/SimplePythonBlockchain/README.md

 To run :-

 1. Git clone
-2. Open terminal in folder and run python node.py -p PORT
+2. Open terminal in folder and run the following command

+python node.py -p PORT

 Replace port with port number of your choice.